-Success in flipping breech babies is high with comprehensive body balancing
+Success is high with comprehensive body balancing

 When any part of the pelvis is out of symmetry (crooked), then the ligaments supporting the womb are pulled and twisted too.
 The shape of the lower womb can be altered by this.
 The baby then has to find a way to fit that isn’t quite what nature intended.
 A twisted sacrum is common for breech (and posterior).